-Title Key requirements Effective Date Amendments to IFRS 4 On 12 September 2016, the IASB published 'Applying IFRS 9 'Financial Instruments' with IFRS 4 'Insurance Contracts" providing two options for entities that issue insurance contracts within the scope of IFRS 4.
+Title Key requirements Effective Date Amendments to IFRS 4 On 12 September 2016, the IASB published 'Applying IFRS 9 'Financial Instruments' with IFRS 4 'Insurance Contracts' providing two options for entities that issue insurance contracts within the scope of IFRS 4.
 An entity choosing to apply the IFRS 9 deferral approach does so for annual periods beginning on or after 1 January 2018.
 The amendments, where they actually are updates are available for early adoption effective for the periods beginning on or after 1 January 2023.
-Annual Improvements to IFRS Standards 2018-2020 (May On May 14, 2020, the IASB issued Annual Improvements to IFRS Standards 2018-2020.
+Annual Improvements to IFRS Standards 2018-2020 (May 2020) On May 14, 2020, the IASB issued Annual Improvements to IFRS Standards 2018-2020.
 The pronouncement contains amendments to four International Financial Reporting Standards as result of the IASB's annual improvements project.
-The amendments to IFRS 1, IFRS 9, and IAS 41 are all effective for annual periods 2020) IFRS 1, First-time Adoption of International Financial Reporting Standards Subsidiary as a first-time adopter.
-The amendment permits a subsidiary that applies paragraph D16(a) of IFRS 1 to measure cumulative translation differences using the amounts reported by its parent, based on the parent's date of transition to IFRSs. beginning on or after January 1, 2022.
-Early application is permitted.
-The amendment to IFRS 16 only regards an illustrative example, so no IFRS 9, Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities.
+IFRS 1.
+First-time Adoption of International Financial Reporting Standards Subsidiary as a first-time adopter.
+The amendment permits a subsidiary that applies paragraph D16(a) of IFRS 1 to measure cumulative translation differences using the amounts reported by its parent, based on the parent's date of transition to IFRSs.
+IFRS 9.
+Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities.
 The amendment clarifies which fees an entity includes when it applies the '10 per cent' test in paragraph B3.3.6 of IFRS 9 in assessing whether to derecognise a financial liability.
-An entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf. effective date is stated.
-IFRS 16, Leases Lease incentives.
+An entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf.
+IFRS 16, Leases Lease Incentives.
 The amendment to Illustrative Example 13 accompanying IFRS 16 removes from the example the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives that might arise because of how lease incentives are illustrated in that example.
+The amendments to IFRS 1, IFRS 9, and IAS 41 are all effective for annual periods beginning on or after January 1, 2022.
+Early application is permitted.
+The amendment to IFRS 16 only regards an illustrative example, so no effective date is stated.

-Notes to the financial statements (continued) for the financial year ended 31 December 2020
+Notes to the financial statements (continued) for the financial year ended 31 December 2021